Chicken Delight

 Chicken Delight is a chain of restaurants offering eat-in, take-out, and delivery service with a menu featuring chicken, pizza, and ribs.
-Based in Winnipeg, the chain mostly has outlets in that city and throughout Manitoba.
-Although as of 2019, six Chicken Delight restaurants are located in the New York metro area, none of these are included in the corporate web site list of franchise locations.
+Based in Winnipeg, the chain operates outlets primarily in that city and throughout Manitoba, with one location in Alberta.
+Several additional restaurants operating under the Chicken Delight name are located in the New York metropolitan area, but these operate independently of the corporate chain and are not listed on the corporate website.